-ß lompar Home Statistics Help Help & Frequently Asked Questions Q How do I search for a service?
+b lompar Home Statistics Help Help & Frequently Asked Questions Q How do I search for a service?
 Type what you want to search for in the search bar on the map screen.
-As you type, the items on the map will be filtered in real-time to only display items which match your search. 🚂 How can I see the punctuality of a train?
-Click the marker for a train on the map and the train's punctuality and average punctuality will be listed along with other details about that train. 🚌 How can I see the punctuality of a bus?
-Unfortunately, this data is not made publicly available and so is not displayed in this application 😔. + How do I favourite a service?
+As you type, the items on the map will be filtered in real-time to only display items which match your search.
+How can I see the punctuality of a train?
+Click the marker for a train on the map and the train's punctuality and average punctuality will be listed along with other details about that train. emp How can I see the punctuality of a bus?
+Unfortunately, this data is not made publicly available and so is not displayed in this application 🥪.
+How do I favourite a service?
 Click on a marker on the map to open its pop-up.
-Click the + icon in the top right-hand corner of the pop-up to add the item to your favourites.
-This is saved to your browser and will be remembered n website (so long as you don't delete your cookies!).
-To remove an item from your favourites, simply click the + button again. ext time you o come back to the 🚋 How do I see Luas information?
+Click the remembered net to your browser and will be remembered net website (so long as you don't delete your cookies!).
+To remove an item from your favourites, simply click the remembered net. kt time you o come back to the 🚋 How do I see Luas information?
 Luas data is available by clicking on the marker of a Luas stop and clicking the "Load inbound/outbound trams" button.
 This will display the next few trams due into and out of that stop. 🚆 How do I find incoming train information?
 Click the marker of an Irish Rail Station and then click the "Load incoming trains" button.
 This will display all trains due into that station in the next 90 minutes.
 P How do I show only services within a certain range?
 At the bottom of the Filters panel, enter a distance in kilometers.
 Only services within that range from your current location will be shown. !
 Why isn't the range filter appearing?
 The range option only appears if your browser grants the app access to your location.
 If it doesn't appear, ensure location services are enabled and that you've allowed access when prompted.